Darby McDevitt

-Darby Christopher McDevitt is an American-Canadian game developer and writer, best known for his work on the Assassin's Creed series.
+Darby McDevitt is a game developer and writer, best known for his work on the Assassin's Creed series.

-With a diverse professional profile spanning more than a decade, he has worked as a writer, film maker, musician, and game designer.
+McDevitt has worked as a writer, film maker, musician, and game designer.
 As an employee of Ubisoft, McDevitt has been the script writer for both the story and dialogue in Assassin's Creed: Bloodlines, Assassin's Creed II: Discovery, Assassin's Creed: Embers and Assassin's Creed Unity, as well as was the lead writer for Assassin's Creed: Revelations and Assassin's Creed IV: Black Flag.
-In 2014, Darby was nominated for a Writers Guild of America Award for his work on Black Flag.
-Darby is also recognized as a spokesperson for Ubisoft in regards to the Assassin's Creed franchise.
+In 2014, McDevitt was nominated for a Writers Guild of America Award for his work on Black Flag.
+He is also recognized as a spokesperson for Ubisoft in regards to the Assassin's Creed franchise.

-In March 2021, Darby left Ubisoft, but returned in November.
+In March 2021, McDevitt left Ubisoft, but returned in November.